I am a freelance writer with a BA in Communications from the University of Toledo.

 Bin Laden evaded U.S. troops for 10 years until he was killed in a raid by Navy Seals in 2011.
 The raid, which was authorized by Obama, was a risky venture that required the Seal team to go into Pakistan in order to execute the order.
 In the confrontation with the Seal team Bin Laden was killed and with his death a major terrorist threat to the world was eliminated.

-Repair of Relationships
+Reparations of Relationships Under Obama

 At the time of President Obama's inauguration the United States' relationships with its allies and other nations was at best strained and at worst broken.
 Due to its preemptive war against Iraq, which many allies disagreed with, America found itself very much alienated from much of the world nations.
 In light of this the Obama administration immediately went to work to repair its standing with longtime allies like France and stepping toward building better relationships with nations like China, Russia and Germany.
 Obama's style of diplomacy rather aggression went a long way in rebuilding ties with the world's nations and enabled the U.S. to restore time-honored alliances that were strong before the terrorist attacks.

 No matter how you feel about him one thing is undeniable; Barack Obama was a pivotal character in the history of this country.
 He came at a time when America was in the throws of several critical issues that could have significantly damaged this country for many years to come and he skillfully navigated those issues without crashing the ship.